bgurtz/flutter-examples-course-projects/README.md

 # Flutter Course Projects and Examples

 ## Look through the ' Branches ' at the top to see the diffrent sections.
-- For more projects you can check out the Repository ' Flutter Basics '
+- For more projects you can check out the Repository ' [Flutter Basic's](https://github.com/bgurtz/flutter_basics) '
 -  It has some other simple projects and some specific features covered

 ### Section's Covered so far.